Maintenance & Warranty

 (1) The duct has become blocked with dust and is causing system inefficiency and loss of performance.
-This is actually rarer than you might think and is commonly caused by poor filtration management on AHU Systems using Permeable Fabric Ducts with Micro-Perforations only.
+This is actually rarer than you might think.
+It is commonly caused by poor filtration management in AHU systems using permeable fabric ducts with micro-perforations only.
 This duct will need turning inside out and vacuuming to remove most of the dust prior to washing.

 (2) The duct has signs of dirt on the outside and it is no longer aesthetic.
-This is dust from the room the Fabric Duct is mounted within that has become entrained in the air pattern and settled on the duct usually near the laser cut perforations.
-There is not normally a loss of performance in this situation and this duct can be wiped down, vacuumed or removed and washed depending upon the internal level of dust build up.
+This is dust from the room the fabric duct is mounted in.
+The dust gets entrained in the air pattern and settles on the duct, usually near the laser cut perforations.
+There is not normally a loss of performance in this situation.
+The duct can be wiped down, vacuumed or removed and washed depending upon the internal level of dust build up.

 (3) The hygiene requirements of the room/system require regular cleaning.
-This is usually a food or cleanroom situation and the cleaning is undertaken as a requirement of the hygiene systems within the organisation rather than a lack of performance or visible dust deposits.
+This is usually a food or cleanroom situation.
+Cleaning will need to be undertaken as a requirement of the hygiene systems within the organisation, rather because of a lack of performance or visible dust deposits.

-2. Polyester Ducts – Wash in washing machine with industrial washing detergents (dosing as per supplier recommendation), at 40 °C, we recommend spinning at 400 rpm and intensive rinsing.
-According to the contamination level cycle of washing can be repeated or a stronger detergent used.
+2. Polyester Ducts: wash in washing machine with industrial washing detergents (dosing as per supplier recommendation), at 40 °C. We recommend spinning at 400 rpm and intensive rinsing.
+According to the contamination level cycle of washing, this can be repeated or a stronger detergent used.
 Use an adequate detergent for hand washing.
-Diffusers, which are not machine washable, can be usually effectively cleaned by vacuum cleaner, floor cloth or water stream.
+Traditional diffusers are not machine washable.
+These can usually be effectively cleaned by vacuum cleaner, floor cloth or water stream.